ecenurdogan/Duygu-Analizi-Yontemiyle-Alisveris-Sitelerindeki-Yorumlarin-Puanlandirilmasi/README.md

 - Numpy
 - NLTK

 The Python programming language was developed using the Spyder compiler.
+Natural language processing (NLP), text mining, and regression analysis were employed.
 The output of the program can be seen below.

 ### Data set: